Board Members

 Executive Committee

-PAMELA WOOD, Vice President
+SUSAN VARDON, Vice President

-STANLEY M. KRUGGEL, Treasurer
+STANLEY M. KRUGGEL, Treasurer, Executive Board Member

-Stan grew up in Iowa in a musical family.
-He attended the UofA on a band scholarship and received his undergraduate degree in Instrumental Music Education and a masters in Vocal Performance.
+Stan grew up in Iowa to a musical family.
+He attended the University of Arizona on a band scholarship and received his undergraduate degree in Instrumental Music Education and a masters in Vocal Performance.
 Stan sang for the Arizona Opera for 25 years.
 His career focus was insurance sales and management.
 After gradually losing his hearing about 15 years ago, he decided to get a cochlear implant which has been life-changing for him.
 He is a mentor for Advanced Bionics Cochlear Implants and serves as a “guinea pig” in many of their research projects.
 Stan has been active with ALOHA; he facilitates the Tuesday evening support group and serves as Executive Board Treasurer.
 In that role, he closely monitors the structural needs of The ALOHA Center.

 KARL HALLSTEN, Past President, Executive Board Member